ADAR102/Junkyard-Dog-Hud/README.md

 -The title "TEAM FORTRESS 2" is still being shown on the main menu when the player is in a server.

 **All these errors are in v1 and v1.1!
 It is going to be fixed in v2.**

-## Setup

-1: Download the version you want

-2: Upen up File Explorer and go to Steam\steamapps\common\Team Fortress 2\tf\custom

-3: Throw the folder in the custom folder.